OCA/pylint-odoo/README.md

-manifest-behind-migrations | Manifest version (%s) is lower than migration scripts (%s) | E8145 manifest-data-duplicated | The file "%s" is duplicated in lines %s from manifest key "%s" | W8125 manifest-deprecated-key | Deprecated key "%s" in manifest file | C8103 manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key "%s" in manifest file | C8102
+manifest-behind-migrations | Manifest version (%s) is lower than migration scripts (%s) | E8145 manifest-data-duplicated | The file "%s" is duplicated in lines %s from manifest key "%s" | W8125 manifest-deprecated-key | Deprecated key "%s" in manifest file | C8103 manifest-external-assets | Asset %s should be distributed with module's source code.
+More info at https://httptoolkit.com/blog/public-cdn-risks/ | W8162 manifest-maintainers-list | The maintainers key in the manifest file must be a list of strings | E8104 manifest-required-author | One of the following authors must be present in manifest: %s | C8101 manifest-required-key | Missing required key "%s" in manifest file | C8102